ericbrooke/setup_ruby_rails/README.md

 ## Step 15 - B Setup for existing rails codebase

-create dev folder in the user folder
+Create dev (lowercase) folder in the user folder.
+This will be use to store all your coding projects

 git clone the code base into dev move into the codebase folder